levideutsch/react-phase-2-project/README.md

 ## Delisted:
 ![image](img3.png)

 The `Delisted` page are filled with properties that were delisted from our `Home` page.
 Each individual property displays it's, location, Price per night, and Miles away.
 Directly under that we have our `Delete` button along side our `Re-list` button, when clicked sends that individual property back to the `Home` page.

+Users can also filter Properties by price, distance, and alphabetical in the `Delisted` page.

 ### Details:
 To upload a property image one will need to use links as such: